tscolari/gormalert/README.md

 This is a library intended to automatically detect sequential scans on our database, and give you a way to be warned about them.

-This currently only supports Postgres as the dialect.
+This currently only supports Postgres and Mysql as the dialect.
-(The limitation is pretty much in the scan detection, e.g. Does this explain contains "Seq Scan"?)
+(This is not battle tested on Mysql, apart from the tests on this repo)

 ## Usage